-Kaua'i CC's Emergency Operation Plan includes information about the Campus Crisis Management Team (CCMT); Kaua'i CC's operating status parameters; incident priorities and performance expectations; shelter-in-place and evacuation guidelines; and local contingency and continuity planning requirements.
+Kaua'i CC's Emergency Operation Plan includes information about the Campus Crisis Management Team (CCMT), Kaua'i CC's operating status parameters, incident priorities and performance expectations, shelterin-place and evacuation guidelines' and local contingency and continuity planning requirements.
 Kaua'i CC conducts announced emergency response exercises at least once a year.
-These exercises include table top exercises and functional exercises in the field and usually involve the participation of first response agencies, e.g., police and fire departments, EMS, etc. Kaua'i CC also conducts tests of the emergency notification systems once a year.
+These exercises include table top exercises and functional exercises in the field and usually involve the participation of first response agencies (e.g., police and fire departments, Emergency Medical Services, etc.).
+Kaua'i CC also conducts tests of the emergency notification systems once a year.
 These exercises and tests are designed to assess and evaluate the emergency plans and capabilities of the institution.
-Kaua'i CC emergency response staff are trained to respond to campus emergencies in accordance with the National Incident Management System and the Incident Command System.
-When a serious incident occurs that causes an immediate threat to the campus, the first responders to the scene are usually the Campus Public Safety Department and the Kaua'i Police Department.
+Kaua'i CC emergency response staff (i.e., CCMT) are trained to respond to campus emergencies in accordance with the National Incident Management System and the Incident Command System.
+When a serious incident occurs that causes an immediate threat to the campus, the first responders to the scene are usually the CPSD and the KPD.
 If the services of the Kaua'i Fire Department and Emergency Medical Services are needed, they will also be requested to respond.
 Depending on the nature of the incident, other local or federal agencies may also be involved.

-Kaua'i CC's Evacuation Policy is fully outlined in KCC's Emergency Response Plan and is implemented by the Kaua'i CC Campus Crisis Management Team, Public Safety, and faculty.
-Should an emergency evacuation be required, the entire campus will be notified by UH Alert and audio messaging without delay.
-Students/faculty/staff will be directed to walk without delay to the Evacuation Rally Point nearest them.
-Each instructional building on campus has an Evacuation Map posted in conspicuous locations.
-The map displays life safety information and directions regarding which Evacuation Rally Point the reader should report to.
-Building Coordinators have been trained as to where their assigned Evacuation Rally Point is and can direct students/faculty/staff in their building to the assigned location.
-Building Coordinators will assure that the building is completely emptied and will then provide accountability and guidance to the persons under their per view while at the Rally Point.
+Kaua'i CC's Evacuation Policy is fully outlined in Kaua'i CC's Emergency Response Plan and is implemented by the Kaua'i CC CCMT, Public Safety, and faculty.
+Should an emergency evacuation be required, the entire campus would be notified by UH Alert and audio messaging without delay.
+Students/faculty/staff will be directed to walk without delay to the evacuation rally point nearest them.

+Each instructional building on campus has an evacuation map posted in conspicuous locations.
+The map displays life safety information and directions regarding which evacuation rally point the reader should report to.
+Building Coordinators have been trained as to where their assigned evacuation rally point is and can direct students/faculty/staff in their building to the assigned location.
+Building Coordinators will assure that the building is completely emptied and will then provide accountability and guidance to the persons under their per view while at the evacuatio rally point.

-General information about the emergency response and evacuation procedures for Kaua'i CC are publicized each year as part of the University of Hawai'i's Clery Act compliance efforts, and is available on the CPSD Emergency/Security website: http://kauai.hawaii.edu/campus-safety
+General information about the emergency response and evacuation procedures for Kaua'i CC are published each year as part of the University of Hawai'i's Clery Act compliance efforts, and is available on the CPSD Emergency/Security website (http://kauai.hawaii.edu/campus-safety).

-ACCESS TO CAMPUS FACILITIES
+V. ACCESS TO CAMPUS FACILITIES

+Kaua'i Community College Campus office hours are Monday through Friday, 7:45 am - 4:30 pm.
 Most facilities at Kaua'i CC are open to students, faculty, staff and the public during the day and evening hours when classes are in session.
 During times when the College is officially closed, buildings are locked and access is limited to faculty, staff, and authorized students only.
 The general public is welcome to attend cultural and recreational events on campus, but their access is limited only to the facilities wherein the events are occurring and being monitored.
-Security Officers regularly patrol the campus grounds, including the interior areas of the College facilities.
+Security Officers regularly patrol the campus grounds, including the interior areas of the college facilities.
 Security Officers file reports if they observe any obstruction of lighting or pathways and any kind of hazards along or on the sidewalks.
-All reports are submitted to the Operations and Maintenance (O&M) Department and the Vice Chancellor of Administrative Services (VCAS).
+All reports are submitted to the Operations and Maintenance (O&M) Department and the VCAS.

-V. MAINTENANCE OF CAMPUS FACILITIES
+VI.
+MAINTENANCE OF CAMPUS FACILITIES